talpenguin/testcafe-reporter-jira/README.md

 JIRA_COMPONENT=component
 ```

-Transition id numbers in jira.js file might need to get modified according to your own Jira transition API.
+Transition id numbers in `jira.js` file might need to get modified, ss well as other values such as `customfield` according to your own Jira transition API.

-When you run tests from the command line, specify the reporter name by using the `--reporter` option:
+When you run tests from the command line, specify the reporter name by using the `--reporter` or `-r` option:

 ```
 testcafe chrome 'path/to/test/file.js' -r testcafe-jira